ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Green room

-Having a dedicated room on site where speakers can dump their bags, rehearse their talk, and chat with volunteers is recommended.
-Supplying the green room with water, caffiene, and biscuits.
-Speakers can get incredibly nervous and forget to eat or drink before their slot.
+Having a dedicated room [on site](venue.md) where speakers can dump their bags, rehearse their talk, and chat with volunteers is recommended.
+Supplying the green room with water, caffiene, and biscuits or similar is recommended to ease any nerves of speakers – speakers can often forget to eat or drink before their slot.
 Ensuring they have had some coffee, a biscuit, or even a glass of water before taking to the stage to present can avoid any fainting episodes.

 Virtual only conferences benefit from the simplicity of creating a green room/private area for speakers to interact with organisers, volunteers, and other speakers.
 Although simple, it's recommended not to forget this step as speakers may have technical questions they'd rather not ask in front of attendees.

 ## Health and safety

 If you plan to run an in-person event, it may be a requirement of the venue to supply your own first aiders on-site.
-Similarly, venues may require conference organisers to have suitable [liability insurance](##legality) for the event.
+Similarly, venues may require conference organisers to have suitable [liability insurance](##legality), or risk assessments in place for the event – especially for some of the weirder [villages](tracks_workshops_villages.md#villages).

 ## Keynotes

 Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape, or even boost, the talk or workshop submissions.
 Keynotes should set the tone of the day and, hopefully, inspire your attendees.
-Keynote speakers don't need to be "huge names" but someone capable of presenting something thought provoking.
+Keynote speakers don't need to be "huge names" but someone capable of presenting something thought provoking is recommended.

 ## Legality

+> It should be noted that this document does not constitute as legal advice, always consult with a legal professional and/or accountant before undertaking any legal partnership or liability.

 It's worth considering getting your conference set up as a legal entity (Ltd company, CIC, or similar).
 This can protect you as an organiser from liability, should it arise, but also give sponsors a legal entity to pay sponsorship fees to.

 Having a dedicated bank account keeps any funds seperate from organisers' personal accounts.

-It should be noted that this document does not constitute legal advice, always consult with a legal professional and/or accountant before undertaking any legal partnership or liability.
+Bank accounts can be a bit of a pain to set up for community groups so it's worth getting this registered as soon as possible to avoid sponsorship payment delays.

 ## Location